toliaqat/xenon-wiki/Task-Service-Tutorial.md

 This page gives you an introduction to writing a task service in Xenon.
 A task service will perform long-running tasks on behalf of a client (a user or another Xenon service).

 Because Xenon is architected to be highly scalable and asynchronous, a service should not delay its response while a long-running task is running.
-Instead, it should accept the task and allow clients to query for the results later.
+Instead, it should accept the task and allow clients to query or subscribe for the results.
 That is exactly what a task service does and what you can learn in this tutorial.

 # 1.1 Task Service Workflow